gt1/damapper_bwt/README.md

 * cl (integer) stores the length of the chain this alignment belongs to (i.e. the chain is comprised of this many alignments)
 * cj (integer) stores the chain link id of the alignment (this ranges from 0 to the value stored in cl minus one)

-Note that only the first alignment line for a read (the one with ci=0 and cj=0 if the read is aligned) store the query sequence.
+Note that only the first alignment line for a read (the one with ci=0 and cj=0 if the read is aligned) store the query sequence when the program is run without using the -S switch or if the switch is set to -Snone.
 All other lines for a read have an undefined query sequence field.
+Some downstream programs cannot handle alignments which do not store the query sequence.
+This should be taken into account when calling damapper_bwt.
+The best compatibility (but also the biggest output files) is obtained by using -Ssoft.
+In this mode each output alignment contains the complete query sequence.

+If the input is given in BAM format, then damapper_bwt will copy read group (RG) identifiers and other auxiliary tags from the input to the output file.